Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 There was no ticket number, no further info, no explanation or any reference.
 The author of that line has left the company so it's not possible to follow up with him.

-She removed that line and ran all local tests successfully.
+She removed that line and ran some local tests successfully.
 She thought "the bug" was obviously fixed in some other way.

-After the next release, "The bug" reappeared again.
+After the next release, "the bug" reappeared again.
 It was documented in a previous ticket that everyone forgot.
 Analyzing that piece of code would have been much easier when reading the ticket but since nobody linked the ticket to the code, it was impossible to find it in the sea of tickets.

 Improvement idea 💡: **Add a ticket number to every commit message!**